 What instances types does Amazon DocumentDB offer?

-Please see the Amazon DocumentDB pricing page for current information on available instant types per region.
+Please see the Amazon DocumentDB pricing page for current information on available instance types per region.

 How do I try Amazon DocumentDB?